inverno-io/inverno-mods/inverno-configuration/README.md

 ...
 ```

-This source is [defaultable](#defaultable-configuration-source) and it can be used for testing purpose in order to provide a mock configuration source.
+This source is [defaultable](#defaultable-configuration-source), and it can be used for testing purpose in order to provide a mock configuration source.

 ### System environment configuration source